NDPHC signs agreement with BEDC to deliver 250MW stranded power

 He noted that the NDPHC has been concerned about the “insufficient dispatch of its power generation capacity, as well as liquidity challenges which means that only a small proportion of the power dispatched gets paid for.
 Meanwhile, many consumers remain unserved or underserved”.

-Earlier, the NDPHC boss explained that the journey to the agreement started with the initiation of the National Integrated Power Project (NIPP) by the Federal Government of Nigeria in 2004 as a government-funded initiative to stabilize the country’s power sector.
+Earlier, the NDPHC boss explained that the journey to the agreement started with initiation of the National Integrated Power Project (NIPP) by the Federal Government of Nigeria in 2004 as a government funded initiative to stabilize the country’s power sector.

 He said as a result of this, the government incorporated NDPHC as a limited liability company to serve as a legal vehicle to hold the NIPP for its states and local governments.